dieghernan/Sfera/README.md

 # Features
-* Display centered hour
+* Dual mode:
+   * Analog: Classic analog watchface
-* Minute display based on analog movement
+   * Digital: Centered hour and minute display based on analog movement
 * Autodetection of 12h/24h based on your watch settings

 ## Take your pick